DanPristupov/WpfExpressionBlendTheme/Readme.md

 1. Download the project.
 2. Copy Themes folder with Styles.xaml file to your project.
-In order to use that theme you need just to add a reference for the Styles.xaml into the App.xaml.
+In order to use that theme you need just to add a reference to Styles.xaml into the App.xaml file.
 So, open App.xaml and add following code:

 ```